Cardboard Catering Trays

 • Separates food groups within one tray

-• Keeps layout clean and easy to understand
+• Keeps layout clear and easy to read

 • Supports assorted servings in shared platters

-• Prevents flavour mixing between sweet and savoury items
+• Reduces mixing between sweet and savory items

 Divider Type Slot Count Material Depth Ideal Use